You are here: Urology Textbook > Ureters > Upper tract urothelial cancer

 The EAU guidelines differentiate between low-risk and high-risk non-metastatic UTUC to identify those patients who are more likely to benefit from a less aggressive kidney-sparing treatment approach:

-All factors must apply: unifocal tumor below 2 cm, low-grade pathology or cytology, non-invasive tumor in CT.
+All factors must apply: unifocal tumor below 2 cm, low-grade pathology or cytology, and non-invasive tumor in CT.

-With any of these factors: hydronephrosis, tumor size >2 cm, high-grade pathology or cytology, multifocal disease, status after cystectomy for high-grade bladder carcinoma, variant histology.
+With any of these factors: hydronephrosis, tumor size >2 cm, high-grade pathology or cytology, multifocal disease, status after cystectomy for high-grade bladder carcinoma, or variant histology.

-Therapy of Low-Risk Non-Metastatic UTUC
+Treatment of Low-Risk Non-Metastatic UTUC

 Kidney-sparing surgery: